5 Essential Ingredients for Customer-Centric Marketing

 Personalisation is about a static moment in time, but building relationships is about sustaining that customer focus over time.

 The idea of being customer-centric is to help nurture positive relationships.
 That means you can’t just focus on pinpoint moments of conversion at any stage of the customer journey.
-You need to add value to that experience through helpful content, positive interactions, continued positioning as a brand that works to meet customer needs while aligning with their values.
-A 2014 study by WPP showed that 87% of respondents around the world wanted ‘meaningful relationships’ with brands.
+You need to add value to that experience through helpful content, positive interactions, and continued positioning as a brand that works to meet customer needs while aligning with their values.
+22% of Gen Z—the highest percentage among all generations—leans on influencer recommendations to form a connection with a brand.

 Develop data for people